 MediaMonkey is a very capable audio player, ideal for organizing very large music collections.
 The non-default skins are nice, and there are many ways to customize the UI and show your file information.

-So, these are some of the more popular audio players for Windows.
-I'm not sure if there really will be another version of Winamp, as it seems to have taken too long, and there are other great audio player options nowadays.
-So for now, it's AIMP for me.
-How about you?
-Let me know about any audio players for Windows you think should be listed on this page.
+So, these were some of the more popular audio players for Windows.
+I don’t think there will be another version of Winamp, because it has taken too long, and there are other great audio players now.
+So for me, it’s AIMP.
+More importantly, how about you?
+Let us know which apps you prefer so that we can add them to this page..